 Just like with the bathroom, the kitchen would need to be made by certain standards you can rely on a renovator to know.
 Here’s how a kitchen should be equipped.

-- Circulation space of 1500 mm for ease of turning.
+- Circulation space of 1500 mm (59 in) for ease of turning.
 Just like in the bathroom, the kitchen needs to be spacious for easy navigation.

 - Low work surfaces.
-All counters, including the kitchen sink should be easy to use from a sitting position.
-Their height from the floor should be at about 600mm, but that can be customized to the individual.
+All counters, including the kitchen sink, should be easy to use from a sitting position.
+Their height from the floor should be at about 600 mm (23 in), but that can be customized to the individual.

 - Base storage units.
-Since it’s hard to reach up for cupboards, storage units need to be made right above ground.
-For this they have to be compact and wide enough to keep all household products and kitchen cutlery.
+Since it’s hard to reach up for cupboards, storage units need to be made right above the ground.
+For this, they have to be compact and wide enough to keep all household products and kitchen cutlery.

 - Low appliance placing.
 In order to be able to use the oven, hob, washing machine, dishwasher, they should all be models with side opening and operating, as well as be within reach.